-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 My Boy!

 My Boy! is one of the more robust emulators for Android, with more features than you can shake a stick at.
 There is a free version of the emulator, but this is really just there for you to determine whether the full version is worth it for your needs.
 Truth be told, if you do a lot of mobile gaming with GBA emulators, you're going to want to spring for the full version simply for the ability to sync your saves over Google Drive.
-Being able to store your save states to Drive instead of to the onboard storage of your device can come in extremely handy, especially if you plan on playing GBA games across multiple devices.
+Being able to store your save states to Drive instead of to your device's onboard storage can come in extremely handy, especially if you plan on playing GBA games across multiple devices.

 The full version also includes support for entering multiple lines of cheat codes, along with speeding up the game from 2x all the way up to 16x.
 Plus, you can enable gyroscope/tilt sensor emulation, which uses the built-in sensors on your smartphone.
-And those who want to play some games with your friends will thoroughly enjoy being able to set up a server for your friend to join.
-Or maybe you'll want to create a custom screen-layout based on the type of game you are playing.
+And those who want to play some games with their friends will thoroughly enjoy being able to set up a server for your friend to join.
+Or maybe you'll want to create a custom screen layout based on the type of game you are playing.

-While the free version of My Boy! is likely sufficient for many, the full version is the way to go with all of the features you would want in an emulator, including the ability to save your game states to Google Drive, speed up the game, and even create a server to play with your friends.
+While the free version of My Boy! is likely sufficient for many, the full version is the way to go.
+Featuring the ability to save your game states to Google Drive, speed up the game, and even create a server to play with your friends.

 Dolphin Emulator

-While there are a lot of options for emulators that can play games from the original NES or even the Atari, but there are many more newer consoles to cover.
+While there are many options for emulators that can play games from the original NES or even the Atari, there are many newer consoles to cover.
 Dolphin Emulator ignores all other consoles, focusing only on the Nintendo GameCube and Wii.
 The biggest of screens will come in handy, as you'll want the most screen real-estate possible to house all of the buttons and controls from the GameCube controller.

 The developers are releasing monthly updates to Dolphin Emulator, attempting to create one of the best emulators for Android despite a focus on only two consoles.
 The only potential frustration comes with the inability to move the on-screen buttons around or even change the size of those buttons.
 Nevertheless, if you want to load up your favorite Wii or GameCube games, Dolphin is the best way to go.